N

 How much does a Norfolk terrier shed?
 Norfolk terriers shed very little.
 In fact, they’re classified as hypoallergenic dogs because they’re light shedders and leave behind a small amount of dander.

 These dogs have a double coat that needs to be groomed twice a year by a professional.
-A groom trims and hand strips the coat removing dead and loose hair.
+A groomer trims and hand-strips the coat, removing dead and loose hair.
 This process also gets rid of tangles and mats.

 An owner should brush their terrier’s coat once a week using a soft brush with boar’s hair bristles or a slicker brush.
 This removes dirt and minor tangles.
 It’s best to give this dog a bath just once a month.
-Ichthyosis, which is itchy, dried out skin is a common ailment of this breed.
+Ichthyosis, which is itchy, dry skin, is a common ailment of this breed.
 Bathing this dog more than once a month can bring on this condition.

 Norfolk Terrier on a white background